 Karnak and Luxor Temples – half a day.

 Karnak Temple will take you about 2 hours and Luxor Temple 1 hour so it is ideal to slot these into your arrival or departure days if you are arriving or departing around mid-day.
-Karnak Temple ticket office closes at 4.30pm and the Temple must be empty at 5pm – but Luxor Temple is open until pm every night and is beautifully illuminated after dark.
+Karnak Temple ticket office closes at 4 or 4.30pm, depending on time of the year.
+The Temple must be empty at 5pm – but Luxor Temple is open late every night and is beautifully illuminated after dark.

 Latest posts by Mara (see all)